 Institut Geographique National do publish 1:25,000 scale maps for the whole of France but you would need as many as 50 to cover the whole trek.
 The RANDO Editions maps we used have scale 1:50,000 and approx 10 of these cover the whole trek, except for the portion through Spain near Arizkun.
 For this, we used the Spanish 'Editorial Alpina' maps scale 1:40,000.
 All the maps we carried added up to a fair weight, so we divided each one in order to take only the portions needed; they were posted home after traverse of the region covered.

 The original French RANDO series are numbered 1-11, cover some of the HRP, but favour the GR10.
 The later Spanish contribution to the RANDO series comprise Numbers 20-25, favoring the GR11, and overlapping the French series.
 Choice for the HRP thus draws from both groups.
-These maps are commonly available from bookshops in larger French towns.

 |